olejardamir/Hanoi/README.md

 ## Engine design
 ### Logic
 Although we were told that the game engine should support 4 pegs, it does not say that it should not support any other number of rods or pegs.
 Therefore, the universal Henoi tower engine was made.
 Having the universal engine implies several constraints.
-- We cannot have empty rods.
+- We cannot have all empty rods.
 - The minimum number of pegs is 1.
 - We can have two or more rods.
 - If we have two rods, then the number of pegs must be 1, otherwise, it can be any number.